If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 1. Expats on different visa programs can buy a home in the US even if they do not hold a green card.
 There are no citizenship or residency restrictions for property ownership in the US.

-2. Non-residents can qualify for foreign national mortgage programs for securing financing for their new home without needing a green card.
+2. Non-residents can qualify for foreign national mortgage programs to secure financing for their new homes without needing a green card.

 3. Tax implications for foreign real estate buyers are the same as those for US citizens, with the same tax rates.
 There are no additional implications; foreigners are even eligible for the same tax deductions as US citizens.